-Company's the Company are identified framework of risk management process providesclear basis for informed decision making at all levels of the organization on an ongoingbasis having duly evaluated likely risks and their mitigation plans being controllableand within risk appetite.
+Company's the Company are identified framework of risk management process providesclear basis for informed decision making at all levels of the organization on an ongoingbasis having duly evaluated likely risks and their mitigation plans being controllableand within risk appetite of the Company.
 There are no elements of risk which in theopinion of the Board may threaten the existence of the Company.

-10.1 Corporate Social responsibility
+10.1 Corporate Social Responsibility

 10.2 Safety Health and Environment:

 The Company accords high priority to health safety and environment treating these asintegral part of all its activities.
 The operations of the Company are not of a hazardousnature.
 However the Company emphasizes on maintaining a healthy and safe environment inand around its facilities as well as contract sites where projects are under execution.
 Toensure success of safety initiatives the Company involves the line management along withcontract workforce in all initiatives rolled out from time to time.
 Safety Awareness isinculcated through regular Safety Awareness Programs basic fire safety training mockdrills regular Safety Committee meetings and capturing employees' voices through safetyobservation and near miss reporting.
 The employees working at project sites are givenrequisite training for ensuring safety during work.
-Periodic Safety Audit is carried outand action taken to eliminate unsafe conditions.
+Periodic Safety Audits are carried outand action taken to eliminate unsafe conditions.

 11. Human Resources

-Manpower: As on March 31st 2016 the Company had employee strength of 160.During the period under review 21 employees were recruited and 42 employees wereseparated (including those transferred as part of divestment of Managed Servicesbusiness).
-None of the employees related to the business were retrenched due to thedivestment of business but were transferred with full benefit of service continuity andservice conditions not less favorable than their existingemployment conditions.
+Manpower: As on 31st March 2017 the Company had employee strength of 140.During the year under review 23 employees were recruited and 42 employees were separated(including those transferred as part of divestment of UGS business and employees who hadopted for VRS).
+All the employees who were transferred were extended full benefit ofservice continuity and service conditions not less favorable than their existingemployment conditions.

 Employee Engagement: Company's employee engagement platforms are inclusive andempowering.
-It connects employees with leaders their peers and Human Resource function.Forums such as Open house Employee Connect meetings Skip level meetings Manager connectmeetings weekly review meetings like AHM (All Hands Meet) provide interactive platformsfor sharing information and feedback and also conferring rewards and recognitions.
-Variousinitiatives in the field of EmployeeRecreation have also been instrumental in takingengagement levels to the next level.
-The incessant efforts towards empowering people hasresulted in overall participation being 96% and overall satisfaction score being 87% for2016 as compared to 48% last year in the Employee engagement survey conducted by Aon.
+It connects employees with leaders their peers and Human Resource function.Forums such as Open house Employee Connect meetings Skip level meetings Manager connectmeetings weekly review meetings like AHM (All Hands Meet) provide interactive platformsfor sharing information and feedback.
+There is also a process for conferring rewards andrecognitions to the eligible employees.
+Various initiatives in the field of EmployeeRecreation have also been instrumental in improving the engagement levels of theemployees.
+The incessant efforts towards empowering people have resulted in overallparticipation being 94% in the Employee Engagement survey conducted by an independentagency and overall satisfaction score being 76% for 2017.

 Policy for Prevention Prohibition and Redressal of Sexual Harassment at work place:The Company has in place a Policy for Prevention Prohibition and Redressal of SexualHarassment at Work Place.
 Appropriate reporting mechanisms are in place for ensuringprotection against Sexual Harassment and the right to work with dignity.
 During the yearunder review the Company has not received any complaints in this regard.